NerdFlanders14/Cheeky-Ransomware/README.md

 # Cheeky-Ransomware
-Very bad also i did not put up the decryption stuff L + Ratio
+Very bad also i did not put up the decryption stuff L + Ratio edit: i put up the decryption stuff

 only putting the fucking readme so github shuts the fuck up